wp-plugins/mcafee-secure/readme.txt

 = How do you define 500 visitors? =

 We define "visits" as anyone who engages in a session on your site at some point during the month.
 The session cookie is set for 24 hours.
 This means that the visitor needs to be idle for more than 24 hours to be counted as a "visitor" for a second time.
 At the beginning of each month, the visitor count will start back at 0.
-Each time you login to the McAfee SECURE portal, you'll be able to see how visitors have seen the trustmark so far for that month.
+Each time you login to your account at mcafeesecure.com, you'll be able to see how visitors have seen the trustmark so far for that month.

 = What is the trustmark? =